japanese sugar, sugar, wagashi, wasanbon

 Interested in discovering Japan through trying out traditional Japanese snacks and tea?
-Sakuraco sends unique seasonal and regional Japanese snacks and sweets right to your door.
+Sakuraco sends unique seasonal and regional Japanese snacks and sweets to your door.

-Wasanbon’s sweetness lasts shorter than that of regular white sugar, which tends to linger for a while.
-This perfectly suits wagashi, which were created to compliment the taste of matcha tea, rather than have too strong of a distracting taste themselves.
+Wasanbon’s sweetness lasts shorter than regular white sugar, which tends to linger for a while.
+This perfectly suits wagashi, which was created to compliment the taste of matcha tea, rather than have too strong of a distracting taste.

 Other Uses For Wasanbon

-The possibilities are endless, but at more than three times the price of regular sugar, you probably won’t be replacing all your regular white sugar with it anytime soon.
-If you get a chance however, we highly recommend giving it a try, whether as a wagashi or to sweeten your drink.
+The possibilities are endless, but at more than three times the price of regular sugar, you probably won’t replace all your regular white sugar with it anytime soon.
+If you get a chance, however, we highly recommend giving it a try, whether as a wagashi or to sweeten your drink.
 Have you already encountered wasanbon before?
 What did you think?
 If not, is it on your list for your next visit?